pseudomammal/fairmont-wiki/API-Reference.md

 Transform a synchronous iterator into an asynchronous iterator by extracting a Promise from the value produced by the iterator.
 The extracted Promise yields the value the original promise resolves to.

+#### combine

+Take two or more producers and combine them into a single producer.

 #### repeat

 Analogous to `wrap`for an iterator.
 Always produces the same value `x`.